machineree/OpenSCAD_Pulley_Library/README.md

 ###Examples!

-Single Pulley - 5L Belt, 6" Outer Diameter, 5/8" center hole
+Single Pulley - 5L Belt, 6" Outer Diameter, 5/8" Center Hole

 This displays the simplicity of the pulley library to make pulleys quickly.